Debugging and testing

 , we’ll see the following in the test logs:

-Which is produced by of our dump()
+This output is produced by our dump()

 call above.